 The proposals set out the response to the financial context described in section 4 and the need to change our service offer and model to maintain a sustainable budget.
+The full detail of the financial proposals and impact on budget is described in the financial tables of the business plan, attached as Appendix 1.
 The proposals will seek to ensure that we make the most effective use of available resources and are delivering the best possible services given the reduced funding.

-9.2 Procurement/Contractual/Council Contract Procedure Rules Implications

-There are no significant implications for the proposals set out in this report, any implications will be identified between now and the December Committee and will be recorded in the business cases.

-9.3 Statutory, Legal and Risk implications
+- 9.2 Procurement/Contractual/Council Contract Procedure Rules Implications There are no significant implications for the proposals set out in this report. - 9.3 Statutory, Legal and Risk implications